rocdata/standards-gpf/sourcedata/math.md

 M1

-Length, weight, capacity,
+Length, weight, capacity, volume, area and perimeter

 M1.1

-objects, pictures, or symbols, and identify relative magnitude

 Solve operations using integers
-Solve realworld problems involving integers
+Solve real-world problems involving integers
 Identify and represent quantities using exponents and roots, and identify the relative magnitude Solve operations involving exponents and roots
-Solve operations involving integers, fractions, decimals, percentages, and exponents Use nonstandard and standard
+Solve operations involving integers, fractions, decimals, percentages, and exponents

+Use nonstandard and standard units to measure, compare, and order